bastidest/video-stream-http-proxy/README.md

 It handles many (>10) video streams with little without high CPU load if no video conversion is desired (e.g 4K -> 1080p or H265 -> H264).

 **Features**
-- ✅ Extensibile and flexible video encoding architecture to allow arbitrary stream conversions with FFMPEG
+- ✅ Extensible and flexible video encoding architecture to allow arbitrary stream conversions with FFMPEG
 - ✅ Low CPU load when no re-encoding is performed
 - ✅ Automatically stops streaming from sources after the last client disconnects
 - ✅ End-to-end latency ~2s for fast connections